mohanr/mohanr.github.io/_posts/2017-01-10-JoyOfOcaml1.md

 It should be  pointed out that none of these functions mutate any data structure.
 So there is no side-effect.
 As you see it takes some effort to shed our memory of imperative mutable code.
 It is hard at the beginning but seems quite natural now.

 Some of the following functions are my OCaml port of existing Haskell code.
-Given that I am not an OCaml expert, this code is far more verbose than Haskell The code focuses on a _cell_ like this picture shows.
+Given that I am not an OCaml expert, this code is far more verbose than the equivalent Haskell code My Haskell chops were not enough and I turned to the IRC for much needed advice.

+The code focuses on a _cell_ like this picture shows.
 There are areas above,below, to the left and to the right.
 We move over this grid.
 The focus is the green square.